 First, Understand Your Digital Footprint

 In light of the Facebook’s new transparency regulations, it’s important to understand that beyond social networking sites, the entire digital ecosystem has remnants of your shopping, browsing history and interactions with various places online.
 If you’re uploading photos to Instagram, or even using a traffic tool like Google Maps or Waze, these are all components of your digital footprint.
-Everyone has a digital footprint, but understanding how many tracks you’ve left behind is important for monitoring your impact- or how someone could potentially target you.
+Everyone has a digital footprint, but understanding how many tracks you’ve left behind is important for monitoring your impact- or how someone could potentially target.

 Your credit card purchases (both online and offline), browsing history, location services (where your phone is on and helping track where you are), fitness trackers, social media accounts and even your various devices (from your smart TV to your Nest thermostat) make up a larger part of your digital footprint than most people realize!